havarnov/multimap/README.md

 ### 0.8.1

-* Fixed wrong link to documentation in Cargo.toml.
+* Fixed wrong link to documentation in `Cargo.toml`.

 ### 0.8.0